tmo-digital/web-ui-developer-puzzle/README.md

    For example,

    - Are there any problems or code smells in the app?
 (Focus on code in the `libs/books` folder)
-   - Are there any web accessibility (a11y) issues in the app?
    - Are there other improvements you would make to the app?
 What are they and why?

    Write your review in bullet points.
 You should list at least three items.

-3. [Accessability](https://webaim.org/intro/) is an important feature of all public facing websites.
+3. [Accessibility](https://webaim.org/intro/) is an important feature of all public facing websites.

 - In Google Chrome, run an automated scan with the Lighthouse extension.
 [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk), note these issues.
 - In Chrome again, manually check for accessibility issues.
 Identify at least 3 issue, not found in the automated scan.